trinhminhtriet/trinhminhtriet/README.md

 ## ⭐ Recent stars

+- [socadk/design-practice-repository](https://github.com/socadk/design-practice-repository) - Summaries of artifacts, templates, practices, and techniques for agile architecting (DPR-mm) and service design (SDPR-nn).   (today)
+- [tonisuter/aws-lambda-swift](https://github.com/tonisuter/aws-lambda-swift) - A custom AWS Lambda Runtime for Swift (today)
+- [devedup/FlickrKit](https://github.com/devedup/FlickrKit) - An iOS Flickr Framework, written in Objective-C (today)
+- [prasannajeet/kotlin-mvvm-hilt-flow-app](https://github.com/prasannajeet/kotlin-mvvm-hilt-flow-app) - Kotlin first app using Clean Architecture with MVVM pattern along with Android Architecture Components such as LiveData, ViewModel, Navigation and idiomatic Kotlin using extension functions, type-aliases, Coroutines and Dependency Injection using Hilt (today)
 - [mehah/otclient](https://github.com/mehah/otclient) - An alternative tibia client for otserv written in C++20 and Lua, made with a modular system that uses lua scripts for ingame interface and functionality, making otclient flexible and easy to customize (today)
-- [djlastnight/KeyboardSplitterXbox](https://github.com/djlastnight/KeyboardSplitterXbox) - Creates up to 4 virtual xbox 360 controllers and feeds them via one or more keyboards. (today)
-- [ibuetler/docker-keycloak-traefik-workshop](https://github.com/ibuetler/docker-keycloak-traefik-workshop) - Docker with Keycloak and Traefik Workshop (today)
-- [andig/fritzapi](https://github.com/andig/fritzapi) - Home automation API for Fritz!Box, Fritz!DECT and FRITZ!Powerline devices (today)
-- [uesleibros/OpenGPT](https://github.com/uesleibros/OpenGPT) - OpenGPT 3.5/4 is a project aimed at providing practical and user-friendly APIs.
-The APIs allow for easy integration with various applications, making it simple for developers to incorporate the natural language processing capabilities of GPT into their projects. (today)

 ## 🔨 Latest Pull Requests I published